I got a letter, now what?

 — Do not give them any information from outside the dates they have specified —

 Request a Review by an Authorised Review Officer

 Can be done online, by phone, or in person at an office, but a written request is best.

-Keep a copy of your request and get a receipt from the Post Office when you send it, or request a receipt number if you hand-deliver it.
+Keep a copy of your request and get a receipt from the Post Office when you send it, or get it stamped and request a receipt number if you hand-deliver it.

 Centrelink officers sometimes try to talk people into having a reassessment instead of an appeal, just stand your ground and reiterate that you want to request an appeal by an ARO.

 - You can hand-deliver your request for a review by an ARO to a branch (get it stamped and get a receipt!), or post it to: